Pricing strategy and tactics

 - It is much easier to lower prices than to raise them.

-Considering the above reasons for a lost-leader strategy from the context of exit.
+Considering the above reasons for a loss-leader strategy from the context of exit.

 1. End product